-- Hectares of agricultural land in direct operations or upstream (in company supply chain). - Volume of all material agricultural commodities produced or sourced. - Primary or statistical data on yields (production per hectare) of those commodities.
+- Hectares of agricultural land in direct operations or upstream (in the company's supply chain).
+Companies may use production unit data or global data. - Volume of all material agricultural commodities produced or sourced. - Primary or statistical data on yields (production per hectare) of those commodities.